amitkml/END-NLP-Projects/Convolutional Seq2Seq/readme.md

 [TOC]

-# CNN for Text Classification
+# Explained CNN for Text Architecture

+The notebook https://github.com/amitkml/END-NLP-Projects/blob/main/Convolutional%20Seq2Seq/END_NLP_Assignment_11_Convolutional_Seq2S.ipynb has comments been added for every blocks

+## How CNN works for Text?

 A PyTorch CNN for classifying the sentiment of movie reviews, based on the paper [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882) by Yoon Kim (2014).